dgroomes/my-github-explorer/README.md

     * UPDATE: RTK has  [`createListenerMiddleware`](https://redux-toolkit.js.org/api/createListenerMiddleware).
 That's what I'll use.
     * UPDATE: Ok I am going to use a "kick-off token restoration on render" strategy.
 I'm using Redux listeners and state so that React's strict mode double effect-triggering is countered (phew, feels good).
+* [ ] SKIP (I don't want to do this.
+"Components encapsulating long-lived state" is wrong.
+Components are flighty because of the nature of React.
+I'm happy with my token state/logic in Redux, or even organic JS) Abstract the token input/storage into a component
+* [ ] OBSOLETE (I think this is not true.
+I think I am getting all the state.
+Refreshing the page I think is the important part) Figure out some trick to prevent the app from initializing until Redux DevTools have attached.
+I don't think I'm getting all the early action history which is a shame.
+If I can get a comprehensive history, then I can delete some of the log statements.

 ## Reference